mathworks/build-glibc-bz-19329-patch/README.md

 To build a specific version of glibc on your own machine you will need a version of `docker` that supports `BUILDKIT` (this feature was added in version 18.09).
 This repository holds patches for all glibc versions on debian derived systems from 2.24 to 2.33 inclusive, as well as a version for RHEL 8 with glibc 2.28.
 Running the build process takes between 10 and 60 mins based on the compute ability of your system.

 ### Pre-built artefacts
-This repository runs a number of github actions to build artefacts for specific Debian and Ubuntu versions and it is likely that these are all that is needed to patch your system.
-You can download the matching debian package for your system from the release area.
+This repository runs a number of github actions to build artefacts for specific Debian, Ubuntu and RHEL versions and it is likely that these are all that is needed to patch your system.
+You can download the matching  packages for your system from the release area.

 ### Building
 1. Clone this repository locally and change folder into the repository